 4.2.2.2 Fine Tune Decision Maker

-With the decision maker programme in place, its parameters are not random and had to be initially selected and fine-tuned.
+The selection parameters of the decision maker had to be fine-tuned to the specific chemistry studied in this project.
 Fine-tuning requires comparing performance between decision maker and human classification.
 Therefore, parameter selection and fine tuning, was done in 4 main steps.
 Firstly, the initial guess of what the parameters could be is required.
 Afterwards, MS parameters were refined to obtain the maximal number of formed supramolecular structures in the dataset.
 An initial MS classification then aided the next process, human classification of reactions.
 The final step then involves fine tuning NMR parameters based on human labelled reactions.

 4.2.2.2.1 MS Tuning